Phillips' homer helps Rays cool off Athletics 4-3 | Taiwan News | 2021/04/28

 Phillips' first homer of the season came off Frankie Montas (2-2) and erased the impact of a bizarre defensive decision in the top of the sixth by Rays center fielder Kevin Kiermaier.

+“Hits like that kind of reassure you to keep doing your work,” said Phillips, who had been struggling along with the rest of Tampa Bay's offense.
+“It feels good to contribute.
+I got lucky and put a good swing on it."

+“We needed something to spark us and that certainly did,” manager Kevin Cash said.

 Jeffrey Springs (1-0) got the win in relief.
-Diego Castillo gave up a home run to Sean Murphy in the ninth before earning his fifth save.
-It was Murphy's third homer.
+Diego Castillo worked the ninth and gave up Sean Murphy's third homer this season before earning his fifth save.

 With one out, Matt Olson on third base in the sixth and the game tied 1-1, Mitch Moreland hit a flyball to left field.
 Rays left fielder Randy Arozarena got under it, but Kiermaier called him off, caught the ball running laterally and had to turn to make the throw to the plate.
 Kiermaier's throw was accurate but late as Olson, who had led off with a double, slid in with the run that put the A's up 2-1.

+“I know what it looked like from everybody else's vantage point,” Kiermaier said, "but I believe I'm the best defensive outfielder in the game, and on that play, in a 1-1 game and the team not playing well, I'm doing everything in my power to preserve a 1-1 tie.
+I know I surprised Randy and I caught him off-guard and and he did absolutely nothing wrong.

+“If it's anyone's fault, it's mine.
+It didn't work out.
+But I'm just trusting my instincts and trying to make a play out there.
+I'm very confident I can make that play.”

-Kiermaier, leading off for the first time this season, hit Montas' first pitch of the game for a triple and scored on an error on Oakland third baseman Vimael Machin.
+Kiermaier, leading off for the first time this season, hit Montas' first pitch of the game for a triple and scored on an error by Oakland third baseman Vimael Machin.

 The A's tied it in the second after singles by Moreland, Murphy and Stephen Piscotty loaded the bases with none out.
 Machin drove in the run with a groundball.